gregg062/605FantasticFive/README.md

 *	CREATE – the request will create new todo items
 * PUT(UPDATE) – the request will Update existing Todo by passing in the Todo ID
 *	DELETE – the request will delete a todo item based on the ID.
-* Post - Post new Todo by passing in Todo name and Todo status
+* POST - Post new Todo by passing in Todo name and Todo status

 Fantastic Five will establish authentication checks for the todo methods.
 Authentication - Authenticate user with each new session.

-*	Use GET method --> http://104.131.153.97/todos --> You will be required to authenticate yourself,
+* GET method --> http://104.131.153.97/todos --> You will be required to authenticate user.
-*	Use GET  method to list all the Todos --> http://104.131.153.97/todos
+* GET method - list all the Todos --> http://104.131.153.97/todos
-*	User Post method to create new Todo by providing name and status in Jason format -- http://104.131.153.97/todos
+* POST method - create new Todo by providing name and status in Json format -- http://104.131.153.97/todos
-*	Use Put method to update the existing Todo by passing in the ID -- http://104.131.153.97/todos/id
+* PUT method - update the existing Todo by passing in the ID -- http://104.131.153.97/todos/id
-*	Use Delete method to delete the existing Todo by passing in the ID -- http://104.131.153.97/todos/id
+* DELETE method - delete the existing Todo by passing in the ID -- http://104.131.153.97/todos/id

 ##Technology stack